 Close collaboration with one of Sweden's foremost institutes of technology to identify strategies for the future By purchasing heat for our district heating network from Chalmers' research operations, the university is able to perform research in large-scale facilities.
 Göteborg Energi has also funded a biogas project at Chalmers with 13 million SEK.
 A gasifier was built and installed in the university's district heating boiler.
 The idea is to gasify forestry waste (in the form of biomass) into methane gas.
 The project goes hand in hand with our vision of contributing to a sustainable Gothenburg community.
-In addition, we are partially financing the postgraduate studies of Charlotte Reidhav, a doctoral canditate at the Department of Building Technology.
-Her primary area of research is district heating in single-family housing areas.
-Studies within this area include the insulation qualities of flexible district heating piping.
-Total district heating heat losses in single-family areas are studied, as well as costs to connect single-family houses to district heating.
-Energy storage in heavy buildings is also being studied.
-The research consists of experimental measurements and theoretical analyses.
+In addition, we partially financed the postgraduate studies of Charlotte Reidhav, that became doctor in 2011 at the Department of Building Technology.
+Her primary area of research were district heating in single-family housing areas.
+Studies within this area included the insulation qualities of flexible district heating piping.
+Total district heating heat losses in single-family areas were studied, as well as costs to connect single-family houses to district heating.
+Energy storage in heavy buildings were also studied.
+The research consisted of experimental measurements and theoretical analyses.
 Primary energy consumption (PEC)